 UTS staff also benefit from a wide range of Employee Benefits include flexible work practices, child care centres, generous parental leave and salary packaging opportunities.

-This position is part-time (0.4FTE) and appointment will be on a fixed term basis for 12 months.
+This position is full-time and appointment will be made on a fixed termbasis for 3 years.

 UTS is committed to diversity and inclusion in our workforce and we encourage applicants where relevant to include a relative to opportunity or career disruption/break statement within their CV.

-Please ensure that the file name for each document submitted includes IRC154562.
+Please ensure that the file name for each document submitted includes IRC205317.

 Applicants must have current and valid work rights in Australia.
 Applicants must have current and valid work rights in Australia for the duration of the contract term.

 We welcome applications from women, Indigenous Australians, people with disability, those who identify as LGBTIQ and applicants from culturally and linguistically diverse backgrounds.

 - $ 108,203 to $ 128,064 pa (Level B)